dumbie/CtrlUI/Readme.txt

 | DirectXInput Application Features
 - Easily customize the controller button layout.
-- Supported controllers: Dualshock 2, 3, 4 and more.
+- Supported controllers: DualShock 1, 2, 3, 4 and more.
 - Unsupported controllers: Xbox 360 and Xbox One.

 | Installation Instructions